realtaonline/PubNote/CONTRIBUTING.md

 1. Make sure the environment runs on your machine.
 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Make your change, add tests, and make sure the original tests still pass.
+1. Please draft the [CHANGELOG.md](CHANGELOG.md) entry for your changes, to be finalized by the repository maintainer upon approval and merge.
-1. Please do not include a version-*.txt file in your pull request.
+1. Please do not update the version-*.txt file in your pull request.
 Versioning and packaging are handled by the repository maintainer upon approval and merge.
 1. Push to your fork and [submit a pull request][pr].
 1. Pat yourself on the back.
 1. We’ll take it from there and be in touch after review.